PCT national phase entry into foreign countries: What to know

 Let’s look at the differences for entering the PCT national phase into various member countries.
 To get a rough sense of national stage filing costs, see our PCT national phase initial filing cost estimates.
 Actual costs will vary depending upon your specific application, so contact us to explore working with us on your national stage filings.

-Australia national phase
+Australia national stage

 Australia has a 31-month national stage deadline.
 Since a translation would not be required for PCT applications originally drafted in English, nationalizing in Australia tends to be cheaper for US applicants.